Gerry Spence: Karen Silkwood

-Spence gained attention for the Karen Silkwood case.
-Karen Silkwood was a chemical technician at the Kerr-McGee plutonium-production plant, where she became an activist and vocal critic of plant safety, also known as a whistleblower.
-On November 13, 1974, Silkwood died in a one-car crash under suspicious circumstances after reportedly gathering evidence for her union.
-Spence represented Silkwood's father and children, who charged that Kerr-McGee was responsible for exposing Silkwood to dangerous levels of radiation.
-Spence won a $10.5 million verdict for the family.
+Spence gained national attention during the Karen Silkwood case.
+Karen Silkwood was a worker at the Kerr-McGee plutonium-production plant, where she became a whistleblower and activist concerned with workplace safety.
+On November 13, 1974, she died in a suspicious one-car crash after allegedly gathering evidence for her union and the New York Times.
+Spence represented her family, who sued Kerr-McGee for exposing Silkwood to dangerous levels of radiation.
+Spence won a $10.5 million verdict for the family, but an appeals court reversed the verdict.
+After the ruling by the appeals court, the two sides later agreed to a settlement of $1.3 million.

-In 1984, the Supreme Court of the United States upheld the family's right to sue under state law for punitive damages from a federally regulated industry.
-The Silkwood case achieved international fame and was the subject of many books, magazine and newspaper articles and the major motion picture Silkwood starring Meryl Streep as Karen Silkwood.
+In 1984, the Supreme Court of the United States upheld the family's right to seek punitive damages under state law, even against a federally regulated industry.
+The Silkwood case achieved international fame and was the subject of many books, magazine and newspaper articles, and the major motion picture Silkwood starring Meryl Streep as Karen Silkwood.

 Other cases

 After the Silkwood case, Spence tried a number of high-profile cases.
-He has not lost a civil case since 1969 and has never lost a criminal case with a trial by jury.
-He has had several of his more prominent civil verdicts overturned on appeal and lost a 1985 manslaughter case in a bench trial in Newport, Oregon, in December 1985, later prevailing on appeal.
+He did not lose a civil case after 1969 and never lost a criminal case with a trial by jury.
+By 1980, he had dealt with around 50 murder cases, not losing a single one of them.
+Despite his tremendous success, he had several of his more prominent civil verdicts overturned on appeal and lost a 1985 manslaughter case in a bench trial in Newport, Oregon, in December 1985, later prevailing on appeal.

+He was known for taking up cases deemed to be unwinnable, such as the murder case of Joe Esquibel, who murdered his wife in front of multiple witnesses, yet Spence managed to gain his acquittal through reason of insanity.
+He gained the acquittal of Sandy Jones for the murder of Wilfred Gerttula, and had the manslaughter conviction of her son, Michael Jones Jr., overturned on appeal.